TIPS for getting started with

 Is it safe for me to start being active?

 Most people will benefit from engaging in regular physical activity.
 It is recommended that you contact your healthcare provider to address any specific health concerns you may have.
 Many free screening questionnaires exist that you can offer to people you are helping be more active or for yourself.
+The documents linked below also have great information on how to get started!

 How do I set realistic goals?